 TABLE OF CONTENTS

-TANDM Technologies (Pty) Ltd (the Company) is involved in the collection, use and disclosure of certain aspects of the personal information of natural and juristic persons.
+TANDM (Refers to either of the respective: TANDM Technologies (Pty) Ltd OR TANDM Systems (Pty) Ltd) (the Company) is involved in the collection, use and disclosure of certain aspects of the personal information of natural and juristic persons.
 Given the importance of privacy, the Company is committed to protecting the privacy of all data subjects and to ensure that personal information is processed properly, lawfully and transparently.

 The purpose of this Policy is to inform data subjects about the type of personal information the Company collects, the ways in which it is collected, used, shared, stored and protected.